 If the pain does not go away after a few days, or starts to get worse, it is worth seeking professional advice.
 Early diagnosis and treatment will help you get better faster and stop things worsening.

-Headaches can be a large symptom of back and neck pain
+Headaches can be a symptom of back pain

 We can help…

-If you’re currently experiencing any neck, back or shoulder pain, then please book an appointment with us.
-The sooner we can provide you with treatment, the sooner your life can get back to normal.
+If you’re currently experiencing any back or shoulder pain, you can book an appointment with us.
+The sooner we can provide you with treatment the better.